department-of-veterans-affairs/va.gov-cms/READMES/workflow.md

   1. Checkout the incoming changes to composer.
   `git checkout upstream/main -- composer.lock composer.json`
   1. Replay your package addition(s).
-  `composer require {new/package} --update-with-dependencies`
+  `lando composer require {new/package} --update-with-dependencies`
   1. Run the new updates to make sure you have them locally.
-      1. `composer update {incoming/package}`  - repeat for each incoming package addition
+      1. `lando composer update {incoming/package}`  - repeat for each incoming package addition
-      1. `composer update {your/package}`  - repeat for each package you were adding
+      1. `lando composer update {your/package}`  - repeat for each package you were adding
   1. Your environment can now be tested with the new code.
   1. Commit the changes to composer.json and composer.lock.